Lightly toast the seeds in a dry skillet to enhance their fragrance and flavor.

-In our kitchens, I like to pair the toasted seed with fish cooked just until golden, such as small sole or roasted sea bass.
-I also use it to make caramels and nougatines, or sometimes a praline with almonds and hazelnuts.
+In my kitchen at the restaurant le Bricourt, I liked to pair the toasted seed with fish cooked just until golden, such as small sole or roasted sea bass.
+At home, I also use it to make caramels and nougatines, or sometimes a praline with almonds and hazelnuts.